InformaticsMatters/squonk/StructureDatabases.md

 * org.squonk.rdkit.db.loaders.DrugBankSdfLoader - for DrugBank (http://www.drugbank.ca/downloads NOTE: DrugBank is no longer free to use.
 Look at the licensing before using it.
 It is not loaded into the public Squonk site)
 * org.squonk.rdkit.db.loaders.ChemblSdfLoader - For ChEMBL (ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/)
 * org.squonk.rdkit.db.loaders.PdbLigandSdfLoader - for ligands from PDB (http://ligand-expo.rcsb.org/ld-download.html.
 The file you want is in the "Chemical component coordinate data files" section and called all-sdf.sdf.gz.
 Fetch it with something like: 'wget http://ligand-expo.rcsb.org/dictionaries/all-sdf.sdf.gz')
-* org.squonk.rdkit.db.loaders.ChemspaceSdfLoader - Chemspace (Obtain this file directly from the ChemSpace people)
+* org.squonk.rdkit.db.loaders.ChemspaceSmilesLoader - Chemspace (Obtain this file directly from the ChemSpace people)
 * org.squonk.rdkit.db.loaders.MolportSmilesLoader - Molport in smiles format (https://www.molport.com/shop/database-download)
 * org.squonk.rdkit.db.loaders.LTKBLoader - LTKB dataset (see https://www.fda.gov/ScienceResearch/BioinformaticsTools/LiverToxicityKnowledgeBase/ucm2024036.htm)